devsacti/devsacti/README.md

 ▪️ CLOUD utilizations and related conceptions 👉 Cloud-Utilizations

-▪️ Data Mining 👉 DataMining
+▪️ Data Mining and analysis platform 👉 DataMining

 ## ❗ I want to contribute in
 ▪️ develop data analysis platform that canbe utilzied to market